THAMILSELVI17/weather/README.md

 index.js
 - Fetches weather data from the OpenWeatherMap API.
-- Uses `async/await` for API calls.
+- Uses async/await for API calls.
-- Gets current location using `navigator.geolocation`.
+- Gets current location using navigator.geolocation.
 - Dynamically updates the DOM with the weather details.

 ⚙️ How the App Works